tilda/magnesium-dotfiles/README.md

 - find some way to reasonably manage this without making a hellish symlink script
   - surely someone made it that easy, right?
+- ^ related: automate theme install by myself instead of using the catppuccin repo scripts
+- should i submodule monocraft?
+  - used the official nerdfont file, but found a lot of missing glyphs
+  - maybe write a `PKGBUILD` for self-patching nerdfont glyphs

 # license